chantastic/sites/chan.dev/src/content/posts/lucide-in-astro.md

 pnpm install lucide
 ```

-In the standard `lucide` package, icons are exported as JSON arrays with the following contents.
+In the standard `lucide` package, icons are exported as JSON arrays with the following contents:

 `[0]`: `"svg"`
 `[1]`: element attributes